tomedegroot/study-material/LPIC102/topic-105-Shells-Scripting-and-Data-Management.md

 Notes on  conditional testing:

 1. `WHERE last_name = 'de Groot'` means the last name is 'de Groot', but
-2. `WHERE last_name = maiden_name` means where in a row the value of field last_name is the same value as the value of the field maiden_name. **so mind you if there are quotes for literal checking or not to check with the value of another column in**
+2. `WHERE last_name = maiden_name` means where in a row the value of field last_name is the same value as the value of the field maiden_name. **so mind you if there are quotes for literal checking or not to check with the value of another column in** (this way of checking of the value of the column without quotes is also happening in a join claus: `JOIN book ON book.author_id = author.id`)
 3. Not equal to can be expressed as `VALUE1 <> VALUE2`:

 ```